RenderKit/oidn/README.md

     enabled assertions and debug symbols (RelWithDebInfo).

   - `OIDN_STATIC_LIB`: Build Intel Open Image Denoise as a static library (OFF by default).
-CMake 3.13.0 or later is required to enable this option.
 When using the statically compiled Intel Open Image Denoise library, you either have to use the generated CMake configuration files (recommended), or you have to manually define `OIDN_STATIC_LIB` before including the library headers in your application.

   - `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, OFF by default).